 Students at so-called low-tier medical schools and osteopathic medicine programs often used the Step 1’s three-digit score to boost their applications for more competitive residency programs.
 There is already concerns that a Pass/Fail grade favors students who attend subjectively higher ranker medical schools.
 In the future, a change like this could impact the number of students who are willing to incur debt when their options for medical school are limited to acceptance to international or DO medical institutions.

-Consequences: “Scoring well on the Step 1 was a big plus for IMGs and DO students who were attempting to enter residency programs in more competitive specialties, such as dermatology or plastic surgery,” concluded Dr. Wolf.
+Consequences of USMLE pass fail scoring: “Scoring well on the Step 1 was a big plus for IMGs and DO students who were attempting to enter residency programs in more competitive specialties, such as dermatology or plastic surgery,” concluded Dr. Wolf.

 How does the change to a Pass/Fail impact medical students in general?